laurence-myers/clone-comparison-nodejs/README.md

 - Add a new file to the test directory, named like `brand-spanking-new-clone-libTest`.
 - In that file, import `testCloneLibrary()` from `core.ts`, and invoke it with the name of the module.
 - Update the list of tested libraries in `README.md`.
+- Generate the new report file using `yarn run test-report`, commit it to Git, and submit a Pull Request.

 ## TODO

-- Generate test reports and publish them somewhere.
 - Test more data types:
   - Error
   - Function